wyi616/week00_pullrequest/README.md

 **Note**: these are *not* the only ways to create a pull request.
 For a repo on which you aren't an owner, you would clone the repo on github, edit your clone, then create a pull request between your clone and the original repo.
 The patterns above are more useful when you're working in a team and performing internal code reviews of team members' edits.

 # Your edits
 Hello, my name is Will Yi, a senior at Colgate.
 Over the summer I have completed my firmware development internship and began a self-run project in testing interaction rates based on changing lambda.
-Other than that I have mostly stayed home this summer.
+Other than that I have stayed home for most of the summer.